 If accepted, additional requirements and processes are implemented:

-- Current DHS background check.
+- Criminal Background check and current DHS background check.